 - The project involves installing NEEP-listed cold climate air source or mini-split units in new construction or existing multi-family buildings. - The project proposes to install a combination of the above heat pump technologies.
-For example, the project scope includes the installation of both NEEP-listed mini-splits and Air Source VRFs. - The project scope of work involves installing Heat Pump technologies and Energy Recovery or Heat Recovery Ventilators (Heat Pump + ERV/HRV) Provided ERV/HRV systems are not mandated by federal, state, or local code. - The project scope of work involves installing Heat pump technologies and building envelope upgrades for new construction, existing building retrofit, or gut renovation of a facility.
-(Heat Pump + Envelope Upgrade) - The project scope involves installing Heat pump technologies along with building envelope upgrade coupled with ERV/HRV.
-(Heat Pump + Envelope Upgrade + ERV/HRV) Provided ERV/HRV systems are not mandated by federal, state, or local code.
+For example, the project scope includes the installation of both NEEP-listed mini-splits and Air Source VRFs. - The project scope of work involves installing Heat Pump technologies and Energy Recovery or Heat Recovery Ventilators (Heat Pump + ERV/HRV) - The project scope of work involves installing Heat pump technologies and building envelope upgrades for new construction, existing building retrofit, or gut renovation of a facility.
+(Heat Pump + Envelope Upgrade)

-In addition, the version 2.2.6 calculator must be used for projects that have not yet received a Preliminary Incentive Offer Letter before December 1, 2023, superseding results obtained with previous versions.
+In addition, the version 3.4 calculator must be used for projects that have not yet received a Preliminary Incentive Offer Letter before March 1, 2024, superseding results obtained with previous versions.